 Georgia Legal Services Program also helps families enroll children in school.
-All children have a right to be enrolled in school, even if they are not living with their parents.
-Sometimes, however, school officials will try to block enrollment by non-parent guardians.
+All children have a right to be enrolled in school, even if they are not living with their parents and no matter what their immigration status is.
+Sometimes, however, school officials will try to block enrollment.
 We have produced a flyer that lists who is eligible to enroll children in school and what documents are required.
 It is available in both English and Spanish and may be copied and distributed.

 Community legal education

 GLSP lawyers and paralegals are popular speakers on legal issues in a variety of community settings.
 We offer talks on legal rights and responsibilities, how to recognize legal problems, and how to prevent problems by planning ahead.
 Our attorneys will speak on such issues as home repair scams, debt collection abuses, landlord-tenant issues, Social Security, Medicare, Food Stamps, disability, school discipline, wills and advanced directives, and much more.
 We visit senior citizens centers, community centers, schools, churches, homeless shelters, public health clinics, and other venues.
 Our staff also appear on local television and radio shows discussing legal issues.

 Clinics: GLSP hosts “clinics” that feature volunteer attorneys meeting with potential clients who seek advice or limited assistance on legal matters such as wills, advanced directives, consumer issues, or family law matters.
 Sometimes called “Ask a Lawyer” days, they are typically held either in a community center or in the GLSP office.
 For some of the clinics, anyone can come in and ask questions about their own legal issues.

 To find a speaker for your community group, contact the regional GLSP office nearest you.